Navigate to main page content

 The information provided above is not all-embracing, and customers are advised to consult responsible authorities or should seek independent legal advice in case of any questions related to implementation of sanctions.

-Due to Financial Sanctions, decision(s) adopted by Swedbank and terms and conditions of Swedbank's correspondent banks, Swedbank has the right not to execute payments (incl. crediting of incoming payments) in any currencies related to the EU and U.S. comprehensively sanctioned countries/ regions:
+Based on decisions adopted by Swedbank and terms and conditions of Swedbank's correspondent banks, Swedbank has the right not to execute payments (incl. crediting of incoming payments) in any currencies related to following prohibited countries and territories:

 1. Iran;